-When choosing a database for a general purpose web application, document databases are the ideal choice.
+When choosing a database for a general-purpose web application, for example, document databases are the ideal choice.
 They support a variety of data structures without the overhead of implementing a wide column store.
 In addition, they enjoy the benefits of complex querying capabilities and simple scaling.

 MongoDB Atlas allows developers to build their applications without managing database infrastructure, coupled with the flexibility of using whichever programming language they prefer.

 The best NoSQL database for your project will depend on your needs.
 To select the right NoSQL database for you, take transactions, data models, query performance, scaling, and deployment into consideration.
 MongoDB is easy to set up and will evolve with your website.